27th Special Operations Group: History

-On 1 February 1940, the United States Army Air Corps activated the 27th Bombardment Group (Light) at Barksdale Army Airfield, Louisiana and equipped it with the Douglas B-18 Bolo Light bomber aircraft.
+On 1 February 1940, the United States Army Air Corps activated the 27th Bombardment Group (Light) at Barksdale Field, Louisiana and equipped it with the Douglas B-18 Bolo medium bomber aircraft.
 The group consisted of the 15th, 16th and 17th Bombardment Squadrons.
-In October 1941 the group moved to Hunter Army Airfield, Georgia, less the 15th Bombardment Squadron, which was reassigned to V Air Support Command on 14 October.
+In October 1941 the group moved to Hunter Field, Georgia, less the 15th Bombardment Squadron, which was reassigned to V Air Support Command on 14 October.
 On 21 October 1941 the group was ordered to the Philippine Islands in response to the growing crisis in the Pacific.

 World War II

 Philippine Campaign 1941–1942

-Arriving at Fort William McKinley in the Philippines on 20 November, the 27th BG (L) readied itself for delivery of its A-24 Dauntless aircraft.
+Arriving at Fort William McKinley in the Philippines on 20 November, the group readied itself for delivery of its Douglas A-24 Banshee aircraft.
 Concern grew as days turned into weeks and still the planes had not arrived.
 When the Imperial Japanese Army attacked the Philippines on 9 December 1941, the situation had not changed.
-Unknown to the 27th BG (L) Airmen, to avoid capture or destruction, the ship carrying the planes was diverted to Australia when the war escalated.
+Unknown to the group's airmen, to avoid capture or destruction, the ship carrying the planes was diverted to Australia when the war escalated.